Estonian University Hospital enables cardiac heart disease rehabilitation remotely with Buddy Healthcare

 How does a patient join the remote rehabilitation program?

-In addition to the rehabilitation doctor, physiotherapist, psychologist and nutritionist, the project's treatment team also includes a nurse case manager.
+In addition to the rehabilitation doctor, physiotherapist, psychologist and nutritionist, the project's treatment team includes a nurse case manager.
 The nurse case manager contacts the outpatient rehabilitation patients within 1-2 weeks after discharge and offers patients the remote and digital care pathway.

 Feedback from the patients and the need for patient reminders